Initial test finds ‘forever chemical’ in Mount Rushmore drinking water at level exceeding new limit

 “There needs to be more sampling done to assess the variability around this,” Hoogestraat said, “and wrap our arms around the trends of this: Is this a long-term, persistent thing, or will this be variable over time?”

-The post Initial test finds ‘forever chemical’ in Mount Rushmore drinking water at level exceeding new limit appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Initial test finds ‘forever chemical’ in Mount Rushmore drinking water